Age Rating Of Stranger Things

 Season-Specific Considerations: A Gradual Increase in Maturity

-it helps to note that the level of maturity in Stranger Things tends to increase gradually with each season.
+don't forget to note that the level of maturity in Stranger Things tends to increase gradually with each season.
 While the early seasons focused more on the mystery and adventure aspects, the later seasons incorporate more complex themes and more intense scenes of violence and horror.
-Parents should consider this progression when deciding when to introduce their children to the series.
-To give you an idea, younger teenagers might be able to handle the first season, but the later seasons might require more mature viewing Less friction, more output..
+Worth adding: parents should consider this progression when deciding when to introduce their children to the series.
+Here's a good example: younger teenagers might be able to handle the first season, but the later seasons might require more mature viewing.

 What Parents Should Consider Before Letting Their Children Watch